M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Multi-Robot Multi-Objective Multi-Mode Routing and Scheduling

 \section{Multi-Robot Multi-Objective Multi-Mode Routing and Scheduling}

-In this section, first, the general optimization model for M$^3$RS is presented.
-Then, the formulation for multi-robot disinfection is discussed.
-Finally, a column generation scheme to solve the optimization model with faster computation time is given.
+In this section, first, the general optimization model for M$^3$RS problem is presented.
+Then, we present a column generation (CG) scheme to solve the optimization model with faster computation times.
+Our novel contribution is the use of clustering heuristics, which helps solve the problem more quickly and find solutions with better objective values.
+Finally, the formulation is applied to the multi-robot disinfection application.